 The Covid-19 crisis has had an unforeseeable effect on many businesses.
 When Covid-19 first burst on the scene, many thought it was just another virus.
 It was nothing to worry about.
 Sadly, many have found Covid-19 has affected them in ways they did not expect.
-Businesses that had been going for generations had to close overnight, with some never to re-open again.
+Businesses that had been going for generations closed, with some never to re-open again.
 When those businesses closed, the super safe jobs that people thought they had also disappeared.
 As an employee, what do you do now?
 Try for another job in a market and compete with thousands who are also looking?
 Or use this down time to investigate another option – move from Employee to Entrepreneur?

 LISTEN TO YOUR PARENTS – GET A JOB!